Shellywell123/PlayingCards/README.md

 -accounts and leaderboard

 ### current bugs:
--will make a colours.py to prevent constant deck.py importing\
 -if both dealer and you get 21, should go to push\
 -dealer can only hit once\
 -menu option to change games\